frida/frida-website/_posts/2019-09-18-frida-12-7-released.markdown

 - Gadget's system loop integration – only implemented on i/macOS – was removed
   to avoid undefined behavior in some scenarios.

+### Changes in 12.7.11

+- Frida no longer crashes in Android processes without a vDSO.
+(Regression introduced in 12.7.8.)
+- Better error-handling when parsing Mach-O images.
+- ARM vs Thumb properly handled when restoring exception on i/macOS.
+Thanks [@alvaro_fe][]!
+- CModule's header for JSON-GLib is now self-contained, as it should be.

 [frida-java-bridge]: https://github.com/frida/frida-java-bridge
 [TinyCC]: https://bellard.org/tcc/